glpaparelli/competitive-programming/notes/cp-notes.md

 ```
 # 17 - Longest Common Subsequence
 Given two strings, `S1` and `S2`, the task is to find the length of the longest common subsequence, i.e. longest subsequence present in both strings.
+**Observation:** subsequence != substring.
+A subsequence do not have to be contiguous.

 **There are many ways to attack this problem, we use it to talk about Dynamic Programming.**
 ## 17.1 - Dynamic Programming